makamys/UpdateCheckLib/README.md

+**This project has been merged into [MCLib](https://github.com/makamys/MCLib) and is no longer maintained.
+The information below is provided for historical purposes only.**

+---

 # UpdateCheckLib

 This is a library Minecraft mods can use to check for updates.
 When there are mods with updates available, a button will appear in the main menu.